nicolas2192/Malaria_Detection/README.md

 ## :boom: Malaria-infected cell detection.
 Convolutional Neural Network

 This project's idea came from the desire to apply deep learning knowledge into a real-life problem.
 This Neural Network goal is to determine whether a cell has been infected by Malaria.
-Cell's diagnosis is delivered in a pdf file next to the original cell image.
+Cell's diagnosis is delivered in a pdf file alongside the original cell image.

 ## :computer: Technology stack
-Wrote in python 3.
+Written in python 3.
 Main modules:

 **OpenCV** -> Image reading and handling